Randonee/easybuild/README.md

 	eb

-This will default to running the build method of the Build class.
-To run build2 you would run this command
+This will default to running the "build" method (target) of the Build class.
+Each method in the class is a target.
+To run the build2 target you would run this command

 	eb build2

 Now lets say you want to have more than one class.
-EasyBuild's default is to look for a Build class.
-If the class were named SuperBuild, you would run it like this:
+EasyBuild's default is to look for a "Build.hx" file with a Build class inside.
+If the class were named SuperBuild and saved as "SuperBuild.hx", you would run it like this:

 	eb SuperBuild build